 - Replacing a bulb before it burns out may seem wasteful, but you can cut your energy use by doing it

 So if you have an old incandescent in your attic that perhaps only gets used for 10 hours a year, there’s no point in switching.
 But for your kitchen/lounge, where the lights stay on for hours a day, every day, making the switch is definitely a good idea.

-In years to come, there might be a cheaper bulb that uses less energy, but swapping out now starts your energy-saving sooner - so why not switch today?
+In years to come, there might be a cheaper bulb that uses less energy.
+Even so, swapping now starts your energy saving sooner - so why not switch today?

 Sources and references:

 8 Saving based on manufacturer's recommended retail price of £199.99.